chenfengxu714/YOGO/README.md

 | YOGO(KNN)      | 54.0 |27.7          | 2.0            |
 |YOGO(Ball query)| 53.8 |24.0          | 2.0            |

+For more detail, please refer to our paper: [YOGO](https://arxiv.org/abs/2103.09975).
+The work is a follow-up work to [SqueezeSegV3](https://arxiv.org/abs/2004.01803) and [Visual Transformers](https://arxiv.org/abs/2006.03677).
 If you find this work useful for your research, please consider citing:

 ```
 @misc{xu2021group,